Can epoxy resin make you sick?

 Ensure good ventilation

-Weather permitting, I like to open windows in my crafting room to get cross-ventilation.
+Weather permitting, I open windows in my crafting room to get cross-ventilation.
 If that’s not possible, I have a desktop fan set so it blows fresh air towards my face.
 A ceiling fan set to a low speed is also helpful for moving air within your room.

 Use a safe resin

-You can never be too safe.
-I mean that going above and beyond basic safety standards is never the wrong thing to do.
+Doing more than basic safety is never wrong.
 For example, when I’m working with large resin volumes, I wear a plastic apron and fumes respirator.
-This is besides following basic resin safety precautions.
+This is in addition to following basic resin safety precautions.

 Here’s a studio tour where I recently explained how I get good room ventilation when creating with resin.